Growth Trends for Related Jobs

 Job Growth Trend

-The U.S. Bureau of Labor Statistics estimates that job growth in epidemiology will be around 9 percent through 2026, which is about average compared with all other occupations.
+The U.S. Bureau of Labor Statistics estimates that job growth in epidemiology will be 30 percent through 2030, which is about average compared with all other occupations.
 Demand is dependent in part on research funding, which usually comes from a combination of government and private sources.

 Denise Dayton is a a freelance writer who specializes in business, education and technology.
 She has written for eHow.com, Library Journal, The Searcher, Bureau of Education and Research, and corporate clients.